nanashi07/cv/cv.en_US.md

 - Lead the Stability & Security team, ensured production environment is as robust and stable as possible.
 Traffic at the end of 2023 increased by 10 times from earlier in 2021.
 - Backend team management
 - Technical teams management
+#### SportyBet - International
+- Designed and implemented email-based registration, multiple countries, multiple languages, and multiple currencies supported
+- Designed and implemented dynamic, flexible KYC
+#### Games
+- Migrate RabbitMQ to RocketMQ for Sporty Soccer
+- Kickoff Sporty-Fantasy
+  - System planning and architecture design
+  - Multi-country, multi-user contest game
+  - Communicated and integrated with third-party APIs
+  - 80% of total code implementation
+#### Sporty.com
+- Kickoff Sporty.com
+  - System planning and architecture design, totaling 7 modules
+  - As a sports media app, include news, video, chat, sharing, and social features
+  - Communicated and integrated with third-party APIs
+  - 75% of total code implementation
+#### Other
+- Production issue trace: find the issue in the first place and fix it immediately before users are affected
+- Production incidents handling
+- Introduced solutions, such as SonarQube, Webflux, gRPC, drone, KEDA, Argo workflow, Gatling
+- Assist architecture design cross teams in other regions

 ##### Tags